The seasonal event known colloquially as the Yosemite Firefall is perhaps the most impressive natural phenomenon to occur in any US National Park.

 Cloud Cover

-This is definitely the most important factor for creating the Firefall effect.
-Even on a mostly clear day, thick clouds on the Western horizon can completely ruin the show if they block sunlight as the sun is setting.
+This is the most important factor for creating the Firefall effect.
+Even on a mostly clear day, thick clouds on the Western horizon can completely ruin the show if they block sunlight as the sun sets.

 However, you should NOT give up even if the sun seems blocked going into golden hour.
-Oftentimes, there is a small opening just at the horizon line which will not be visible from the park but will allow the sun to break through.
+Oftentimes, there is a small opening just at the horizon that will allow the sun to break through momentarily.

 Twice in my week photographing the Firefalls, I watched people pack up early to begin walking back to the car, only to miss a spectacular (albeit short) burst of light at the last moment!